pinot-contrib/pinot-docs/basics/getting-started/quick-start.md

 ## Streaming with complex data types

-This example demonstrates how to do stream processing with Pinot where the stream contains items that have complex fields that need to be unnested.
+This example demonstrates how to do stream processing in Pinot where the stream contains items that have complex fields that need to be unnested.
 The command:

 * Starts Apache Kafka, Apache Zookeeper, Pinot Controller, Pinot Broker, Pinot Minion, and Pinot Server.